Pet Travel Tips

 - If traveling by car, use a pet carrier pad.
 If you decide to take a short walk, use a cat harness and leash.
 Under no circumstances should your cat run free.

-- Use a pet harness device when traveling by car.
+- Use a pet harness or booster seat device when traveling by car.
 In case of an accident, dogs can be thrown around the car and be injured or injure the driver or passengers as well.

 - Flashlight (for walking after dark)